 - 1. Full-Time Students: Those enrolled for 12 semester hours (s.h.) or more per semester (an Evening University semester consists of two terms). - 2.
 Part-Time Students: Those enrolled for fewer than 12 s.h. per semester. - 3.
-Special Students: Those not enrolled in an academic program but admitted by the University for specific - 4.
+Special Students: Those not enrolled in an academic program but admitted by the University for specific courses. - 4.
 Class Standings: Students are classified according to s.h. completed:

-Freshmen - 0 to 29.5 s.h. completed Juniors - 62 to 93.5 s.h. completed Sophomores - 30 to 61.5 s.h. completed Seniors - 94 s.h. or more completed
+Freshmen - 0 to 29.5 s.h. completed

+Sophomores - 30 to 61.5 s.h. completed

+Seniors - 94 s.h. or more completed